sfigg/commercialization-public/design/device-experiences/design-guide.md

 <td><p></p>
 <dl>
 <dt><strong>_DSM</strong></dt>
 <dd><p>Use UUID: 14d399cd-7a27-4b18-8fb4-7cb7b9f4e500 to set minimum throttle limit.
 Note that this is custom to Windows thermal framework and is not defined in ACPI.
-For more information, see [Minimum throttle limit](#throttle-limit).</p>
+For more information, see <a href="#throttle-limit" data-raw-source="[Minimum throttle limit](#throttle-limit)">Minimum throttle limit</a>.</p>
 </dd>
 </dl></td>
 </tr>